 It’s a shame it has to go down this way.
 We could do without the grief and malice, all this foul energy surrounding the way we care for those in need.

 Then again, it’s hardly surprising.
 Like it or not, the road to heaven passes through hell.
 A cliche, but valid.
 To consolidate true reform we have to stray off the path for a moment.
 The AHCA is our sobering act, the doozie we have to deal with to get a grip and reorient ourselves; a nasty step backwards that will in due course bring about two big steps forward, consolidating the shift toward universal healthcare.

-We are at a point in history where we know that giving an assurance to all people through health insurance is the wise and viable thing to do in the long run, a sacrifice well-crafted.
-We can’t afford to play fractious ideological games over it, screaming bloody prohibition on account of some people taking advantage of the system.
+We’re at a point in history where we know that giving an assurance to all people through health insurance is the wise and viable thing to do in the long run, a sacrifice well-crafted.
+We can’t afford to play fractious ideological games over it, screaming bloody prohibition on account of some individuals taking advantage of the system.

 It’s like the issue of guns, or drugs.
-Just because a few people abuse guns doesn’t mean we have to outlaw gun ownership.
+Just because some individuals abuse guns doesn’t mean we have to outlaw gun ownership.
 Just because some people abuse drugs . . .

 Part 2 to follow